-GNSC 2999 Independent Study in General Science Independent study for students who have completed a minimum of 24 hours with an overall B average.
-Prerequisites: approval of the dean and the completion of a 2999 Independent Study form.
+GNSC 2501 Planetarium Operations 1 A special laboratory course in which students plan, produce and present planetarium shows.
+1 This opportunity for hands-on experience in astronomy, educational principles and multi-media technologies, as well as fine arts and communication skills, offers benefit to a variety of careers.
+1 GNSC 2999 Independent Study in General Science1 to 4Independent study for students who have completed a minimum of 24 hours with an overall Baverage.
+Prerequisites: approval of the dean and the completion of a 2999 Independent Studyform.
 Additional fee may be required.
 GNSC 3102 History of Science 2, Spring, Odd History of science with emphasis on the development of physics from classical through modern physics and the historical development of chemistry and biology to the present.
-GNSC 3114 Issues in Physical Science 4, Spring This course focuses on a specific physical science area and is intended for non-science majors.
-Required laboratory with additional fee.
+GNSC 3114 Issues in Physical Science4, SpringThis course focuses on a specific physical science area and is intended for non-science majors.Required laboratory with additional fee.
 GNSC 3123 History and Philosophy of Science through Newton (PHIL 3123) 3, Spring, Even An introduction to major issues in the philosophy of science with an emphasis on critical episodes in the historical development of science through Newton.
-GNSC 3301 Computing for Science II 1, Spring This course covers computer hardware and advanced scientific computing applications.
-Prerequisite: GNSC 1001 GNSC 4113 Cosmology and Cultures 3, Fall Historical development of selected scientific concepts such as planetary motion, mechanics, heat, light, atomic and quantum theory, relativity, ecosystems, evolution, and molecular biology.
-Emphasis primarily on the physical sciences.
+GNSC 3301 Computing for Science II1, SpringThis course covers computer hardware and advanced scientific computing applications.1Prerequisite: GNSC 10011 GNSC 4113 Cosmology and Cultures3, FallHistorical development of selected scientific concepts such as planetary motion, mechanics, heat, light, atomic and quantum theory, relativity, ecosystems, evolution, and molecular biology.3, FallEmphasis primarily on the physical sciences.
 Laboratory is required as well as additional lab work that culminates in a senior project.
-Additional fee required.
-GNSC 4329 Advanced Topics in General Science 1 to 4, On Demand An advanced course in a selected area of General Science.
+Additional fee required.3, Fall GNSC 4329 Advanced Topics in General Science 1 to 4, On Demand An advanced course in a selected area of General Science.
 Not for independent study.
 Prerequisite: junior standing.
 Additional fee may be required.
 GNSC 4951 Science Capstone 1, Spring Seminar course designed to allow senior science students to reflect on the sum of their undergraduate science experiences, prepare for entrance into future scientific endeavors, contemplate the integration of faith and science, and to demonstrate competency in the application of knowledge and skills acquired through completion of an independent research project.
 GNSC 4999 Independent Study in General Science 1 to 4 Independent study for juniors and seniors with at least a B average in General Science.
-Prerequisites: approval of the dean and completion of a 4999 Independent Study form.
+1 Prerequisites: approval of the dean and completion of a 4999 Independent Study form.
 Additional fee may be required.
+1